FlorianPoirier/large_scale_data_management/README.md

 See `cmd.txt` file

-Spark is launch with partitionned data by default.
+Spark is launched with partitionned data by default.
 If you want to launch with unpartitionned data, put lines 84, 85 and 86 as comments.

 ## Results